boku-ilen/godot-vr-toolkit/README.md

   * Like in common VR-projects and menus, a RayCast is sent from the controller which collides with a viewport on a mesh
   * With a faked ``InputEventMouse`` interaction with those viewports can be "faked": [InputEventMouse](https://docs.godotengine.org/en/stable/classes/class_inputeventmouse.html)
   * Vibration in the controller on hovering UI-elements

+For more in depth explanation of nodes, scripts and general functionalities check out the [Wiki](https://github.com/boku-ilen/godot-vr-toolkit/wiki).

 ## Notes